Oil dips, but hovers near 2023 highs on China demand optimism

 "While there is still plenty of optimism around Chinese demand, in the near term the oil market remains relatively well supplied," ING analysts said in a note.

+Iranian oil exports hit new highs in the last two months of 2022 and are making a strong start to 2023 despite U.S. sanctions, amid higher shipments to China and Venezuela.

+Exports have hit the highest since 2019, according to companies that track the flows.
+This comes despite headwinds such as a stall in talks over its nuclear programme and competition from discounted Russian crude.

-This week, the Organization of the Petroleum Exporting Countries and the International Energy Agency will release their monthly reports, closely watched by investors for global demand and supply outlooks.
+The Organization of the Petroleum Exporting Countries and the International Energy Agency will release their monthly reports this week, closely watched by investors for global demand and supply outlooks.

 Investors will also be watching for a key Bank of Japan (BOJ) meeting this week to determine if it would defend its super-sized stimulus policy.